shimondoodkin/node-inflow/README.md

      this.steps; // array of all function (it is posible to push to it a new next step) this.flow; // inflow.flow shortcut
      this.paralel; // inflow.paralel shortcut
+     this.args //arguments of previusly called next(arg1,arg2) function this.results //arguments of all called next(arg1,arg2) functions in paralel

      //also you can do:
      this(); or this.next(); //thouse are the same.
     };